 Huntsville provides residents with a unique urban feel in a largely rural state.
 There is a long list of restaurants, coffee shops, and entertainment hubs to enjoy—and the cost of living is modest.

 Huntsville is growing quickly, bringing new energy to the area and encouraging homeowners to upgrade and reinvest in their Huntsville real estate.
 The city’s three-county footprint is within driving distance of the most popular cities in the south, including Atlanta, Memphis, and Chattanooga.
 For those looking for an escape to the salt water, Huntsville homeowners can easily drive or fly to the Gulf Shore for a weekend adventure.
+Learn more about the best Huntsville, AL, neighborhoods to call home!

 Additionally, Huntsville continues to rank highly in terms of education and is a hub for aerospace engineers.
 Huntsville is considered one of the best cities